ropensci/beautier/README.md

 from its function arguments.
 In this way, a scientific pipeline using `BEAST2` can be fully scripted, instead of using `BEAUti` its GUI.

+For analysing the BEAST2 output files, use [RBeast](https://github.com/beast-dev/RBeast).

 ## Example #1: birth-death model tree prior

 ```